spacetelescope/PASTIS/README.md

 then save and close.

 While writing code for the repository, we ran into a couple of other issues with the plotting that were dependent on the OS and its version that we were using.
-If you run into the same issues, here how we solved them:
+If you run into the same issues, here is how we solved them:

 #### On MacOS Catalina 10.15.5 - PDF font types
 It does not support Type 3 PostScript fonts in PDF documents, while `matplotlib` uses Type 3 fonts by default.